 9. I don’t like to ski alone – how do I find other members to ski with?

 There is a group of recreational skiers that meets on Wednesdays.
 By joining the group you will likely meet skiers of similar abilities.
 Also, many members have met ski partners through volunteer work in the Club.

-10. Do I need to display my membership tag when using the trails?
+10. Do I need to display my membership or visitor tag when using the trails?

 11. Can I bring a guest to the Club?